wlenig/wlenig.github.io/data/blog/focus-monitor.md

 ---
-title: "Monitoring Focus: A Slice of Windows API"
+title: "Monitoring Focus: A Slice of the Windows API"
 publishDate: 2025-01-13T00:00:00-05:00
 ---